mrfixitpa/esp32-s3-box-3/README.md

 error.jpg
 ```

-Once uploaded, reference them in your ESPHome YAML using a URL like:
+Reference them in ESPHome like this:

 ```yaml
 substitutions: